 between 9 and 0, write down 9.

-All electricity usage is charged by the kilowatt-hour, or unit, plus a standing
+All energy usage is charged by the kilowatt-hour, or unit, plus a standing

-charge to 'distribute' electricity to your home.
+charge to 'distribute' energy to your home.
 Making price comparisons

 can be difficult and confusing, so we've tried to make it simple and transparent.

 Tariffs must be published and you can view ours on the

 Sure.
 Direct Debits are paid from your account every month, but we send you a bill